Do you know someone who has done it? Maybe you’ve been tempted yourself.

 Whilst insurance companies are commercial entities that need to deliver returns for their stakeholders, they are also in the business of paying valid claims.
 Vigilance is required to identify fraudulent activity to protect the viability of the business and also provide the most economical premiums to customers.
 Fraud is a cost to the business and in turn is shared by policyholders in the premiums they pay.

 In accordance with relevant legislation, if an insurance company identifies a fraudulent claim, it has several available remedies.
 These include declining the claim and even cancelling the policy and treating it as if it never existed.
 For the person concerned, this could have serious ramifications as it may prevent them from obtaining insurance in the future.
 They are also exposed to the potential that the insurance company will refer the matter to authorities which could result in criminal charges being laid and legal penalties including imprisonment.
-The insurance company could even file a civil claim for restitution (recovery) of any funds obtained by fraud.
+The insurance company could even file a civil claim for restitution (recovery) of any funds obtained by fraudulent means.

 Insurance companies invest heavily in their systems and people to detect and prevent fraudulent activity.
 The insurance industry collaborates on the issue of fraud to help protect honest policyholders and assist law enforcement agencies identify and take action against those who commit fraud.
 The industry also welcomes information from the community.
 Together, we can make a difference for the benefit of all.